J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Conclusions

 These results validate the scientific potential of J-PLUS DR3 for low-redshift galaxy evolution studies.
-These methods and findings can be extended with J-PAS, which will provide deeper and higher-resolution photometry over a wider spectral range.
-The precision of the derived SMFs and quiescent fractions, combined with the large survey area, enables statistically robust analyses of environmental effects in future work.
+The methods and findings presented here can be extended with J-PAS, which will provide deeper and higher-resolution photometry over a wider spectral range.
+The precision of the derived SMFs and Q fractions, combined with the large survey area, enables statistically robust analyses of environmental effects in future work.